YinseoCho/Bayes_UGent_2018/day1_intro_bayes/day1_intro_bayes.md

 The frequentist properties (in the long run) of objects (e.g., a coin) might be produced by intrinsic properties of these objects.
 For instance, a biased coin will produce a biased relative frequency **because** of its intrinsic bias.

 The propensity interpretation postulates that these intrinsic properties define what we call as probability.
-In other words, the probability of an event **is** its intrinsic properties.
+In other words, the probability of an event = its intrinsic properties.

-This interpretation will usually agree with the frequentist interpretation but it shift the locus of probability from the external world (the observable relative frequency in the long run) the the *inside* of the objects under study.
+This interpretation will usually agree with the frequentist interpretation but it shift the locus of probability from the external world (the observable relative frequency in the long run) to internal properties of objects.

 Consequence: these properties are properties that are intrinsic to objects...
 The propensity interpretation then allows to talk about the probability of single events.